StevenBlack/vocab/million-dollar-words.md

 ### bel-esprit
 A verbal, witty, intellectually lively person; the person at the party who's telling an amusing little story to a circle of delighted hangers-on.
-The person- ality shy people covet.
+The personality shy people covet.
 Pronounce the word BELL-ESS-PREE.

 ### bellwether